Shanghai Travel Guide: Best 10 Places to Visit in 3 Days (2025 Itinerary)

 On my recent trip to China, I had the chance to explore Tianzifang for the first time.

-With its bohemian vibe, this artistic neighborhood is a must-visit for anyone who appreciates unique and charming narrow-alleys districts.
+With its bohemian vibe, this artistic neighborhood is a must-visit for anyone who appreciates unique, charming, narrow alleyways.

 The best time to visit is in the morning, as the streets can become quite crowded later in the day, which might detract from the experience.